 We last checked in with photographer Noah Kalina back in 2012, who started taking a picture of himself every day back in January 2000.
 He’s now surpassed 20 years and more than 7200 images along the way.
 See how his looks have continued to change in this fascinating study of how people age and change over the years.

 To pay tribute to Sir David Attenborough’s 40 years in broadcasting, artist Quentin Devine decided to create a portrait of the famed nature show narrator.
 What makes the image extraordinary is that his face comprises 40 different animals he’s featured in his programs over the years.

 Artist Darian Mederos creates incredible portraits that appear to have been painted behind a sheet of bubble wrap.
 In fact, every individual bubble – and the light, shadows, and distortion that come with them, is hand-painted.
 Check out some of his works and process on Instagram.

-Artist DP Truong shows off her mad compass skills as she creates a detailed portrait by drawing hundreds of concentric circles and varying the pressure of his pen to create shades of grey.
-Here’s another one of her images celebrating the collab between Son Tung, Snoop Dogg, and Madison Beer.
+Artist DP Truong shows off his mad compass skills as he creates a detailed portrait by drawing hundreds of concentric circles and varying the pressure of his pen to create shades of grey.
+Here’s another one of his images celebrating the collab between Son Tung, Snoop Dogg, and Madison Beer.